HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_upgrade_considerations_for_side_by_side_migration.md

 To enable pods to authenticate to the Docker Registry, the credential with the name myregkey needs to exist inside the namespace in which you are going to install Component Pack.
 This credential will be used by all pods to authenticate to the Docker Registry \(or any alternative that you are using\) to download the images.

-By installing the bootstrap pod, you are creating certificates for MongoDB and Elasticsearch \(and a couple other things\).
+By installing the bootstrap pod, you are creating certificates for MongoDB and OpenSearch \(and a couple other things\).
 This ensures that each installation has a unique set of certificates, and eases the process of recreating certificates.

 ## Data Persistence {#section_pfr_lcs_lpb .section}